ekil1100/vue-chart/README.md

 # vue-chart

-Vue plugin which import chart.js as a vue component.
+A vue plugin which import chart.js as a vue component.

 ## Install